Education and Child Study

 EDC 346 Clinical Internship in Teaching (8 Credits)

 Full-time practicum in grade K-12 schools.
-Open to seniors only and offered in two sections.
+Offered in two sections.
 Section 01 is offered to students who have completed the prerequisite courses for elementary student teaching.
 Section 02 is offered to students who have completed the prerequisite courses for Middle/Secondary student teaching, and includes a weekly companion seminar for students completing a full-time practicum at the middle or high school level.
+Restrictions: Seniors only.
 Department permission required. {S}

 Spring